Priest Shot With Paintball Gun In Church Parking Lot; ‘It Could Have Ended Worse’

-CHICAGO (CBS) — This longtime priest says this paintball attack is not easy to talk about, but he wanted people to see the pain and frustration something like this can cause.
+CHICAGO (CBS) — A longtime priest says a recent paintball attack is not easy to talk about, but he wanted people to see the pain and frustration something like it can cause.

-The 72-year-old still hurting from these; two circular bruises on his stomach.
-Tell-tale signs of a paintball attack.READ MORE: Illinois State Police To Saturate Patrols In Wake Of Chicago Area Expressway Shootings; Data Show Very Few Arrests Are Made In Such Cases
+The 72-year-old still hurting from two circular bruises on his stomach–tell-tale signs of a paintball attack.READ MORE: 'It Hurts To Lose Him': Mother Of ISP Trooper Gerald Mason Speaks About His Death

 “It’s important to show this to tell people it is not a game that they’re doing.”

-Reverend Father Primo Racimo walked us through how he was shot yesterday in broad daylight.
-Right in the St Margaret Espiscopal Church parking lot.
+Reverend Father Primo Racimo walked us through how he was shot yesterday in broad daylight in the St Margaret Espiscopal Church parking lot.

 “He was parked right here,” he said pointing to the parking spot.